Tanaka-20/2025_ia651_munaki_mudzimbasekwa/README.md

 # CONCLUSION

 This project successfully demonstrated an end-to-end pipeline for predicting U.S. house price categories using both regression and classification approaches.
 Initially framed as a regression problem, Linear Regression with geolocation emerged as the best model in terms of RMSE and R².
 However, by reframing the task into a classification problem using quartile-based price categories (Low, Medium, High), we were able to provide more interpretable results and better model decision thresholds.
 Among classification models, Random Forest with SMOTE-balanced and geolocation-enriched data achieved the highest accuracy (≈85%), outperforming other models like XGBoost.
 Feature engineering played a crucial role — derived features like effective_year and was_renovated contributed to performance gains, while latitude and longitude helped inject spatial context.
 LIME visualizations further validated the trustworthiness of the model.
-For example:

-For Row 100, LIME showed that features like num__bathrooms and num__sqft_living drove the prediction toward the High category with 43% probability.
+For example: For Row 100, LIME showed that features like num__bathrooms and num__sqft_living drove the prediction toward the High category with 43% probability.
 For Row 700, the predicted class was Medium (40% probability), with influential features like num__sqft_lot, num__sqft_above, and num__bathrooms.

 These visual explanations confirmed that the model relied on reasonable housing characteristics, aligning with domain knowledge in real estate.

+# LIMITATIONS

+.
+Geolocation Encoding: Latitude and longitude were used as raw inputs, lacking spatial clustering or regional grouping, which likely limited their full predictive potential.

+.
+Class Imbalance (Pre-SMOTE): The original dataset was skewed toward Medium-priced houses.
+While SMOTE helped, it may introduce synthetic noise and doesn’t guarantee better generalization on unseen data.

+.
+Lack of Temporal Features: The model doesn’t account for time-based changes in property value, such as market trends or inflation.

+.
+No External Validation: The models were validated only on a single dataset from Kaggle.
+Their generalizability to other cities, time periods, or economic conditions remains untested.

+.
+Dropped PCA Due to Low Variance: PCA was attempted for dimensionality reduction, but didn't significantly improve performance.
+This also means deeper dimensional interactions might have been missed.

+# FUTURE WORK

+Geospatial Feature Engineering: Apply clustering techniques (e.g., K-means on lat/lon) to derive neighborhood-level features or use shapefiles for ZIP-code-based aggregations.

+Temporal Modeling: Incorporate historical data trends or seasonal indicators (e.g., year sold, quarter) to improve long-term forecasting.

+Model Ensemble or Hybrid Approaches: Combine multiple classifiers using ensemble strategies like stacking or voting to further boost performance.

+Web Deployment or App Integration: Deploy the model in a user-facing dashboard where users can input property details and receive a predicted price class with visual explanations via LIME.

+Explainability Enhancements: Incorporate SHAP values for global interpretability to complement LIME’s local explanations.

+Cross-Region Testing: Validate the model on housing data from other U.S. states or countries to evaluate robustness and adaptability.